 At WisNova, you can even have your general dentistry performed under sedation or general anesthesia.
 We can accommodate your dentist and his or her staff in our specially designed facility.
 Speak with your general dentist or call us directly to learn more.

-Dental anesthesia requires little in the way of preparation.
+Dental anesthesia requires little preparation.
 It’s important that you share the details of any health conditions, medication, or supplements you’re taking so your dentist can guide you toward the best anesthesia option.

 With the exception of nitrous oxide, most forms of dental anesthesia will make it unsafe for you to drive yourself home after your appointment.
 Prepare by asking a friend or loved one to take you home on that date.

-If you have additional questions about dental anesthesia, call or request an appointment online today.
+If you have additional questions and/or concerns about dental anesthesia, please give our office a call.